betoolhamad/Install-and-run-robot-arm-in-ros/README.md

-   **Now to control the arm by Rviz and gazebo at the same time we need to run the joint_state but may need first change the permitios :**
+   **Now to control the arm by Rviz and gazebo at the same time we need to run the joint_state but may need first change the permission :**

    ```
    $ cd catkin_ws/src/arduino_robot_arm/robot_arm_pkg/scripts